3 Steps to Intelligent Automation: Part 1 An Automation Framework

 - What is your IT landscape?

-The purpose of the framework is to put some structure around that; to agree on an approach to identifying processes and tasks which are appropriate for automation, and then having a way to assess their impact in terms of cost saving and improvements.
+The purpose of the framework is to put some structure around that; to agree on an approach to identifying processes and tasks which are appropriate for automation, and then having a way to assess their impact in terms of cost savings and improvements.
 We also have to balance that with a realistic assessment of the costs and risks of implementation.

 This is an example of a typical output from that process.